Beware of “Spear Phishing”

 Spear phishing occurs when a scammer poses as a company representative, often an executive or human resources representative.
 The scammer sends an email to an employee at the company, often from a hacked or “spoofed” email address or an address that closely resembles the company’s email format.
 For example, if a company’s email format is email@example.com, a scammer might use firstname.lastname@example.org, or email@example.com.

-Sometimes the scam artist asks employees to provide personal information, such as Social Security numbers or tax documents.
+Sometimes the scam artist asks employees to provide personal information, such as Social Security numbers, tax documents, or account passwords.
 Other times, the scam artist asks the employee to send a wire transfer to another person or deposit a certain amount of money into an outside bank account.
 The scammer often creates a sense of urgency so that the employee will send the requested information or money before he or she has time to verify the legitimacy of the request.

 Spear phishing is often more profitable than a basic phishing scam.
 First, scammers research a company to convincingly impersonate the target’s boss or co-worker.
 People are more likely to be victimized because the email appears to come from a trusted source.
 Second, spear phishers may use the information they obtain to steal the identities of every employee at a business and file thousands of fake tax returns.
 By filing fake tax returns or selling private information to other criminals, spear phishers can make a lot of money very quickly, even if only one person falls for the scam.